-President Kinoshita of the Pharmaceutical Manufacturers Association of Japan (PAPJ) speaks at a panel organized by "Endpoints News" in the U.S. Communicating the appeal of the Japanese pharmaceutical market to the global audience
+JPMA President Kinoshita speaks at a panel organized by "Endpoints News" in the U.S. Communicating the appeal of the Japanese pharmaceutical market to the global audience

-Kenshi Kinoshita, President of the Pharmaceutical Manufacturers Association of Japan (PMAJ), recently participated in a panel discussion hosted by Endpoints News, a US-based pharmaceutical industry media company.
+JPMA President Kenshi Kinoshita recently participated in a panel discussion hosted by Endpoints News, a U.S.-based media outlet for the biopharmaceutical industry.

-Endpoints News is a US-based news media company specializing in the biopharmaceutical industry and provides information to pharmaceutical companies, investors, academia, and others Endpoints News provides in-depth information on industry trends, policies, and corporate strategies to pharmaceutical companies, investors, and academia.
+Endpoints News is a U.S.-based news media outlet specializing in the biopharmaceutical industry and provides information on industry trends, policies, and corporate strategies to pharmaceutical companies, investors, academia, and others.
+Endpoints News provides in-depth information on industry trends, policies, and corporate strategies to pharmaceutical companies, investors, and academia.
 This year's panel was conducted in English and was attended by over 1,000 online participants from major U.S. pharmaceutical companies, bioventures, and research institutions.

 Speakers: